yugabyte/yugabyte-db/docs/content/preview/yugabyte-voyager/migrate/assess-migration.md

 1. Create a target YugabyteDB cluster as follows:

     1. Create a cluster in [Enhanced Postgres Compatibility Mode](/preview/releases/ybdb-releases/v2024.1/#highlights) based on the sizing recommendations in the assessment report.
+For a universe in YugabyteDB Anywhere, [enable the compatibility mode](/preview/releases/yba-releases/v2024.1/#highlights) by setting some flags on the universe.
     1. Create a database with colocation set to TRUE.

         ```sql